daewoon865/Expense-Reimbursement-Project/README.md

 # Expense-Reimbursement-Project

-In order to run the app, make sure to reconfigure:
+In order to run the app, make sure to reconfigure in docker-compose.yml:

+db url

 App:

-application.yaml

 Change mailurl